Malekitsu/MM6-Nightmare-Mode/README.md

 Note to users
 ## Patch 2.1.6 Changelog
  - Item value is now calculated based on all enchants
+ - Fix to Cleric promotion in New Game+

 ## Patch 2.1.5 Changelog
  - Several fix to classes